DerivedFunction/acct-cik/prompt.md

   * "<reportingYear>2015</reportingYear>Warrants are classified as equity instruments."
   * "<reportingYear>2015</reportingYear>A thorough analysis of the various technical factors, utilizing some of these advanced evaluation capabilities, is essential to accurately quantify reserve potential and risks.."

-Output CSV format with single column, no headers.
-No explanations needed.
+Then give an explanation.
+Output CSV format with single column, no headers in  a code block.
 Paragraphs begin with <reportingYear>year</reportingYear> tags, which is not part of the paragraph.
 Consider each paragraph independently.